getpopper/popper/docs/sections/guides.md

 CMD [ "/bin/sh" ]
 ```

-Use a seperate `environment.yml` file to define your Python environment.
+Use a separate `environment.yml` file to define your Python environment.
 This
 avoids modifying the `Dockerfile` manually each time you need a new Python package.
 Create `containers/environment.yml`: